-The Director of Labor Relations, or designee, shall investigate the alleged grievance and, if deemed appropriate, the employee shall contact the Union within five (5) workdays to convene a meeting between the appropriate parties at a mutually acceptable date.
-The Director or designee shall thereafter make a confidential recommendation to the affected appointing authority who shall in turn give the Union an answer in writing ten (10) business days after receipt of the grievance or the meeting between the parties.
+The Director of Labor Relations or designee shall investigate the alleged grievance and, if deemed appropriate, shall contact the Union within five (5) workdays to convene a meeting between the appropriate parties at a mutually acceptable date.
+The Director of Labor Relations or designee shall thereafter make a confidential recommendation to the affected appointing authority who shall in turn give the Union an answer in writing ten (10) business days after receipt of the grievance or the meeting between the parties.